Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Materialize CSS might be a bit more popular than Skeleton CSS.
-We know about 25 links to it since March 2021 and only 17 links to Skeleton CSS.
+Based on our record, Materialize CSS should be more popular than Skeleton CSS.
+It has been mentiond 26 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 • Front-end Framework: Comparing Bootstrap, Foundation and Materialize